The Living Room: An intentional community of healing

 Land Acknowledgment

-We would like to acknowledge that we are practicing on the traditional land of the first people of Seattle, the Duwamish People past and present, and honor with gratitude the land itself and the Duwamish Tribe.
+We are practicing on the traditional land of the first people of Seattle, the Duwamish People past and present, and honor with gratitude the land itself and the Duwamish Tribe.
 In this acknowledgement, we name our positionality.
 Many of us are white settlers on unceded territory after the breaking of the Treaty of Point Elliott in 1855.
 And all of us are visitors on this land.
 We are actively working towards rematriation, including paying monthly Real Rent Duwamish.
 We state this land acknowledgement, in part, to make visible the ongoing project of settler colonialism on this land and around the world.
 May the land and the Duwamish people thrive into the future.
 May our work be in service to our capacity to be in right relationship with each other, with the land, and for the healing of us all. |